zphixon/nccl/README.md

     tomorrow

 strings
-    are bare words unless
+    are bare words
-    they have a colon
+    unless you want newlines
-    "in which case:"
+    in which case:
+        "just
-        just use quotes
+use quotes"
     "this is still valid"
     this """too"""